counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   title : "Counterflow Features"
   feature_item:
     # feature item loop
-    - name : "Up To Date Configurations" icon : "ti-reload" content : "Counterflow sends Pull Requests with the required changes to all your repositories whenever your (Yaml) configuration templates change"
+   - name : "Defaults for New Repositories" icon : "ti-github" content : "Automatic additions of configuration files after a new repository is created.
+Enable your CI and CD tools with your default pipeline configurations"

     # feature item loop
-    - name : "Defaults for New Repositories" icon : "ti-github" content : "Counterflow adds the default yaml files for new repositories.
-Specially useful for CI and CD pipelines"
+    - name : "Up To Date Configurations" icon : "ti-reload" content : "Automatic Pull Requests with the required changes to all your repositories whenever your configurations change"

     # feature item loop
-    - name : "Prevent Incompatible Configuration Changes" icon : "ti-flag" content : "Counterflow reviews your pull requests to prevent incompatible changes with the applied Yaml configuration templates"
+    - name : "Prevent Incompatible Configuration Changes" icon : "ti-control-stop" content : "Automatic code reviews for Pull Requests to prevent incompatible changes with the applied configuration templates"

 ######################### Service #####################
 service: